This simple tutorial shows how to install the old default Gedit text editor and set it as default in Ubuntu 23.10 Mantic Minotaur

 Step 2: Set Gedit as default

-After installing the editor, you may either search for and open it directly from ‘Activities’ overview or right-click on document and select ‘Open With’ and choose gedit from the list.
+After installing the editor, you may either search for and open it directly from the overview screen or right-click on document and select ‘Open With’ and choose gedit from the list.

 Option 1: Use context menu option